HariniVS/LogicPillars/Readme.md

 ## Architectural Foundation: Event-Driven Intelligence

 At the heart of HireIQ lies an **event-driven architecture**, designed to orchestrate intelligent automation.
-The **Event Bus** acts as the central nervous system, capturing events and triggering actions across the system.
+The **Event Bus** acts as the communication backbone, capturing events and triggering actions across the system.
 This real-time communication hub allows us to decouple our services, making them more resilient and scalable.

 * **Event-Driven Architecture:**
   * The **Event Bus** captures events from sources like InterviewLogger, triggering asynchronous actions across the system.